radish-es/casebook-property/content/concepts/style.md

 The other party might respond:

-> *True, but these facts justify a limitation on plaintiff's right to do X in the circumstances.*
+> *True, but these facts justify a limitation on plaintiff's right to do X in the circumstances (such as, authorization to be on land for certain purposes).*

 The basic structure of this argument ("I have a right to do X" / "Your right is limited in this context") is one that you will across a whole range of different disputes and areas of law.
 We could list other examples of different argument types, and probably develop a sensible system to label and classifying them.

 The problem is that, more often than not, there is no obvious way to resolve which side of the argument is "correct".
 One claim is met with a counter-claim, which in turn is met by another claim and its predictable, patterned response.
 And on and on.
+Both sides appears to have legal merit.

 In the end we need something more than just these basic patterns of call-and-response to answer the question of makes a good or persuasive legal argument.
 This is the role of historically-situated styles of Anglo-Canadian legal reasoning, which are constituted by the different assumptions and modes of rhetoric employed by different jurists over time.